aaronben41/cd0157-Server-Deployment-and-Containerization/README.md

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.

+## How to access the deployed app
+The deployed app can be accessed from this url:
+EXTERNAL IP URL: ac9bff55be92a4567815c8561ac655e9-1453426048.us-east-2.elb.amazonaws.com

 ## Prerequisites

 * Docker Desktop - Installation instructions for all OSes can be found <a href="https://docs.docker.com/install/" target="_blank">here</a>.
 * Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.